 Furthermore, it can be said that men are somewhat more passionate in their decision-making, which can make them more prone to making rash decisions on the spot.
 This can potentially lead to a huge asset loss, in case the trade didn't quite go as planned.
 Women, on the other hand, tend to focus more on the long-term viability of their actions and are thus less likely to make rash decisions.
 Again, to paint the picture with ever-so-favorite stereotypes – we, women, are the ones who start planning out weddings ever since we're just little girls.

 Additionally, women are known for their overthinking abilities.
 Now, while that doesn't always give great results and can even sometimes be very detrimental to our psychological well-being, in the world of trading it's actually a quite useful "skill" to have.
 Simply put, being able to consider every possible scenario out there and prepare for it accordingly gives us a sort of advantage in this field.
-For instance, even though we have our preferred trading style and strategy in place, we don't mind learning how to trade options either, as they add an excellent additional layer to risk-taking.
-This, in turn, minimizes the potential jeopardy we put out assets in, which leaves more room for success.
+For instance, even though we have our preferred trading style and strategy in place, we don't mind learning how to trade options, since there are some great online brokerage services we could use to learn from.

 Next, a lot of us tend to try and find alternate ways we can do things, and we usually focus on identifying the easiest ways something can be done.
 Now, this is particularly true when it comes to business women who are moms as well.
 Simply put, moms know that when you play by the book, you end up wasting a lot of your time and energy in vain, but if you "write the book" things turn out much differently.
 That's why women traders don't shy away from asking for help and seeking alternate ways in which things can be done, which is something male pride can easily interfere with.